-Piano, Theory, Composing, Arranging, Clinics, Combos
+Piano, Theory, Composing, Arranging, Improvisation, Combos

 Scott is a band-leader, composer/arranger, pianist, and educator.